 We’ve now covered the basics of Databricks, including creating a cluster and a notebook, running SQL commands in the notebook, and displaying results.

-To read more about the primary tools you use and tasks you can perform with the Databricks platform, see:
+To read more about the primary tools you use and tasks you can perform with the Databricks workspace, see:

 To see some interesting applications of the Databricks workspace, watch these videos: